antoniospg/UnityOcean/docs/OceanSimulation.md

 The main principle of Ocean rendering is that it can be modeled very well by thinking of it a sum of "infinite" waves at different amplitudes traveling in different directions.
 These waves aren't randomly chosen; it comes from using statistical-empirical models of the ocean, based on oceanographic research.
 In this article, I will show how to recreate and animate the ocean surface and add critical visual features like foam and illumination.

 ## Waves and the Fourier Tansform
-This technique consists of doing an inverse Fourier transform on the frequency spectrum of the ocean height field to get the space domain representation of this same field, at each time frame.
-For every frame, we calculate, for each point (x,z) in a rectangular grid, the y component of this point, which represents the ocean height at that point.
+This technique consists of doing an inverse Fourier transform on the frequency spectrum of the ocean height field to get the space domain representation of this same field, at each time t.
+For every frame, we calculate, for each pair (x,z) in a rectangular grid, the y component of this point, which represents the ocean height at that given location.
 Given the ocean height field function in the spatial frequency domain $$ \tilde h(\pmb{k}, t) $$, to find the original function in the spatial domain, we need to perform the inverse Fourier Transform, that is, evaluate the integral above (note that we supress the twiddle factor):

 $$